sripadmamanoharan/Data-Science-Task-User-Behavior-Analysis-/README.md

 Dashboard.twbx : The Tableau Packaged Workbook containing all visualizations and data (this can be opened with Tableau Public).
 Dashboard.pdf: A static PDF version of the Tableau dashboard for easy viewing.
 Dashboard.png: A high-resolution image of the dashboard.
+Proposed Fan Challenges: This Challenge engages fans by encouraging daily participation, driving increased time on the platform, merchandise purchases, and sponsorship interactions.
 README.md: This file that provides project details and instructions.

 ## Key Insights from the Dashboard:
 1. Time on Live 360 and Purchases: Users who spend more time on the Live 360 feature are more likely to purchase virtual merchandise.